benitolopez/hotel-datepicker/README.md

 - Type: `Boolean`
 - Default: `false`

 When a click is done outside the datepicker container, the datepicker closes.
-Use this option to disable this behaviour.
+Use this option to disable this behavior.

 ### moveBothMonths